slothy-optimizer/slothy/docs/faq.md

 #### Is SLOTHY better than {name your favourite superoptimizer}?

 Most likely, they serve different purposes.
 SLOTHY aims to do one thing well: Optimization _after_ instruction selection.
-It is thus independent of and potentially combinable with superoptimizers operating at earlier stages of the code-generation process, notably peephole optimizers such as [souper](https://github.com/google/souper) and [CryptOpt](https://github.com/0xADE1A1DE/CryptOpt).
+It is thus independent of and potentially combinable with superoptimizers operating at earlier stages of the code-generation process, such as [souper](https://github.com/google/souper) and [CryptOpt](https://github.com/0xADE1A1DE/CryptOpt).

 #### Does SLOTHY support x86?